DON’T MISS

 How much are students charged for medical costs in Switzerland?

 A deductible is the amount you pay upfront for medical care.
-For example, if you need medical treatment that amounts to 20.000 Swiss francs total, and you have a deductible of 500 Swiss francs; you will pay the first 500 Swiss francs of your bill, with the insurer paying the remaining 19.500.
+For example, if you need medical treatment that costs 20.000 Swiss francs and you have a deductible of 500 francs, you will pay the first 500 francs of your bill, with the insurer paying the remaining 19.500.
 Typically, the higher your deductible, the lower your monthly premium.

 Applying for Swiss student health insurance